nnance/krs-scala/README.md

 # krs-scala

 The goal of the system is to serve offers to users.
-To be developed in a stepwise manner.
-The system should include unit tests that validate each of the requirements mentioned below.
-The system should be designed in such a manor that new types of offers can be easily added to the pipeline without significant changes to the software architecture.
+Using the Ports and Adaptors pattern to illustrate how a service can be easily developed and tested in isolation before being deployed as microservices.

+The project is a POC that supporting the concepts outlined in the associated [BLOG](blog/POST.md) post.

 ### Requirements

+* Return offers filtered by credit score.
-* Step 1: Return all of the offers from each service to the user.
+* Return user with eligible offers based on the following rules:
-* Step 2: Only return offers from each service where the user's credit score is between (inclusive) the offers minimum and maximum score.
-* Step 3: Serve all relevant offers from step 2 and only the auto loan offers to the user if the following conditions are true:
   * (a) The user's credit score is within the offer's range
   * (b) The user's current outstanding loan is less than or equal to the auto loan offer's high limit (maximumAmount).
+* Design the eligibility system to be easily extended with new rules.
-* Step 4: Deserialize the sample data in an asynchronous manor and service the appropriate offers from step 3.
+* Deserialize the sample data in an asynchronous manor and service the appropriate offers from step

 ### Data